Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Backwards Modeling Dust Temperature

-\item \textbf{Scenario 1}: First, we assume optimal SED coverage and fit the modified blackbody + MIR powerlaw model in Equation \ref{eq:mbb_powerlaw} to five FIR bands (rest-frame $\lambda_{\rm rest} \sim 46, 65, 116, 185, 267 \mu{\rm m}$ which correspond to observations at 350, 500, 870, 1400, and 2000 $\mu$m for a z=6.5 galaxy).
+First, we assume optimal SED coverage and fit the modified blackbody + MIR powerlaw model in Equation \ref{eq:mbb_powerlaw} to five FIR bands (rest-frame $\lambda_{\rm rest} \sim 46, 65, 116, 185, 267 \mu{\rm m}$ which correspond to observations at 350, 500, 870, 1400, and 2000 $\mu$m for a z=6.5 galaxy).
 We again use {\sc mcirsed} to sample parameter posteriors.
-Attempting to balance the number of free parameters with available SED constraints and the fact that the true Cosmic Sands SEDs generate a bimodal distribution in $\beta$, we fix $\beta = 1.5$ and $\alpha=2.0$ but allow $\nu_0 = c / \lambda_0$ to vary, enabling optically thick solutions towards $\lambda_0\sim400\mu$m in the rest-frame, similar to analysis of high-z dusty galaxies with reasonable FIR coverage \citep[e.g.][]{greve_2012, spilker_2016}.
+While the effective $\beta$ of the Cosmic Sands galaxies is a bimodal distribution, the intent of this exercise is to show the impact of balancing the number of free parameters with available SED constraints.
+Thus, we fix $\beta = 1.5$ and $\alpha=2.0$ but allow $\nu_0 = c / \lambda_0$ to vary, enabling optically thick solutions towards $\lambda_0\sim400\mu$m in the rest-frame.
 The parameter posteriors are constrained by a uniform priors spanning T$_{\rm CMB}(z=6.5) <$ T$_{\rm MBB} < 250$~K and $30 < \lambda_0 < 400\mu$m.
+We note that the model and parameter choices are similar to analysis of high-z dusty galaxies with reasonable FIR coverage that have stellar and dust properties comparable to the Cosmic Sands galaxies \citep[e.g.][]{greve_2012, spilker_2016, lower_2022_cosmic_sands} and can therefore serve as illustrative comparisons.